-The Prime Minister must answer questions from Members of the House for no less than one hour every fourteen days.
+The Prime Minister must answer questions from Members of the House for no less than two hours every fifteen days.
 Each Minister has the same obligation.
 The names of all Members will be drawn at random by the Speaker to determine the order of appearance over a twelvemonth period to submit questions.
 Members may assign their position to speak to another Member.
-Failure of the Prime Minister to appear and answer questions for the allotted time results in the loss of fourteen days of compensation for each occurrence, unless three-fifths of the Members grant a waiver.
+Failure of the Prime Minister to appear and answer questions for the allotted time results in the loss of fifteen days of compensation for each occurrence, unless three-fifths of the Members grant a waiver.